-2013-14
+2014-15

 median basic pay 5:1

-lowest pay point 11:1
+lowest pay point 10:1

-5.2 In terms of the pay multiple between the Chief Fire Officer and other staff across the organisation, the Authority's Pay Policy is that this will remain at the current level when compared with the median basic pay across the organisation.
-The Pay Policy Statement for future years will be determined by the full Authority.
+Although national pay settlements over the last four years have had the effect of slightly reducing these ratios, they have remained fairly constant since the introduction of the first Pay Policy Statement in 2012.
+In terms of the pay multiple between the Chief Fire Officer and other staff across the organisation, the Authority's Pay Policy is that this will remain at the current level when compared with the median basic pay across the organisation, subject to the national pay settlements and any review by Devon & Somerset Fire & Rescue Authority.
+The Pay Policy Statement for future years will continue to be determined by the full Authority.